ABDULSALAM404/FruitRipenessSystem/README.md

 To start the application:
 ❗ Run this command:
 python main.py
-This will launch a GUI where you can upload an image to classify it as Ripe or Unripe.
+This will launch a GUI where you can upload an image to classify it as Ripe, Unripe or Rotten.

 🔹 Project Structure
 FruitRipenessApp/